The quantum revolution

-- Exploring the applicability in scientific problems with use cases: we are stimulating and supporting use cases on quantum chemistry, machine learning, ray tracing and high energy physics.
-All domains are promising quantum application areas and large application areas of our current supercomputing facilities at SURF.
-We will evaluate potential, required effort, methods and tools.
-This way, we are building a set of joint expertise, examples and best practices.
+- Exploring the applicability in scientific problems with use cases: we are stimulating and supporting use cases on promising quantum application areas relevant to our members.
+SURF will evaluate potential applications, required efforts, methods and tools to build joined expertise, examples and best practices.

-- Supporting access to and use of quantum applications development environments: we offer a tailored open development and execution environment for hybrid quantum simulations wiht a large number of quantum tools and a broad support of execution of experiments and use cases.
-More information on this can be found on our userinfo pages.
+- Supporting access to and use of hybrid classical and quantum applications development environments: we offer a tailored open development and execution environment.

 - Disseminating knowledge: we are interested in creating interest in the Dutch research community through good examples and practices.